RENCI/edsreanalysisdoc/README.md

-# Accessing the RENCI/NOAA Reanalysis Datasets
+# Accessing the RENCI/NOAA Reanalysis Datasets, V0.3, 8 Sep 2022
+The Reanalysis project generates ADCIRC model output in netCDF format on the NOAA HSOFS grid.
+The files are served via a THREDDS Data Server (see below for details).
+Each year is stored as a separate set of files, and extracting timeseries at user-specified locations across multiple years is cumbersome.
+To faciliate easier access, RENCI has reorganized the netCDF files by "chunking" along the time dimension and transposing the data variables (nodesXtime instead of timeXnodes).
+This substantially speeds up extraction of data along the time dimension.

+RENCI has written a python utilities package that allows users to extract timeseries at (relatively) arbitrary points in the ADCIRC grid.
+This package performs element searches to locate a point within the grid, extracts time series at the element vertices, and interpolates to the point.
+The package hides the details of this process and provides high-level functions taht can be called directly.
+This approach is detailed below.

+RENCI has also developed a demonstration Jupyter/python notebook for accessing the Reanalysis data.
+The notebook allows a user to extract timeseries from the Reanalysis by specifying a range of years, a set of lon/lat points, and for several model variables.

 ## Getting started

-RENCI has developed a demonstration Jupyter/python notebook for accessing the Reanalysis data.
-The notebook allows a user to extract timeseries from the Reanalysis for a range of years, at user specified points, and for several model variables.
  The notebook and supporting python class and utilities is available at [git@github.com:RENCI/EDSReanalysis.git](git@github.com:RENCI/EDSReanalysis.git).

 To use this notebook, the user needs to:
 1. clone the repository